Evan Barratt, C (Big 10, Penn State)

 Parker Foo, LW (ECAC, Union)

 Season stats: None

-Foo remains out with an undisclosed injury.
+Foo has missed the first six games of the season with an undisclosed injury.
 He had five goals and 15 points in 35 games during his sophomore season.

 Ian Mitchell, RH-D (NCHC, Denver)

 Weekly stats: 2 GP, 1G, 2A, 9 SOG, 3 BLK

 Season stats: 6 GP, 3G, 4A, 17 SOG, 2 PIM, +3, 3 BLK

 Mitchell has two goals this season: win a national title and the Hobey Baker Award.
 So far so good as he’s averaging more than a point per game and No. 1 Denver is 6-0 after a weekend home sweep of No. 6 Boston College.
 Mitchell had a primary assist in Game 1 then went off in the second with a power play goal and two primary assists and seven shots.